Togo: Government

-The president is elected by universal and direct suffrage for five years, and is the commander of the armed forces and has the right to initiate legislation and dissolve parliament.
-Executive power is exercised by the president and the government.
-The head of government is the Prime Minister who is appointed by the president.
+The president is indirectly elected for a double term of four years, and is the commander-in-chief of the armed forces and has the right to initiate legislation and dissolve parliament.
+Executive power is exercised by the council of ministers and its president which is the head of government and is also a position that was formerly known as the prime minister.
+The president appoints the president of the Council of Ministers.

-President Gnassingbé Eyadéma, who ruled Togo under a one-party system, died of a heart attack on 5 February 2005.
+President Gnassingbé Eyadéma, who until 1993, ruled Togo under a one-party system, died of a heart attack on 5 February 2005.
 Under the Togolese Constitution, the President of the Parliament, Fambaré Ouattara Natchaba, should have become president of the country, pending a presidential election to be called within 60 days.
 Natchaba was out of the country, returning on an Air France plane from Paris.
 The Togolese army, known as Forces Armées Togolaises (FAT), or Togolese Armed Forces, closed the nation's borders, forcing the plane to land in Benin.
 With an engineered power vacuum, the Parliament voted to remove the constitutional clause that would have required an election within 60 days and declared that Eyadema's son, Faure Gnassingbé, would inherit the presidency and hold office for the rest of his father's term.
 Faure was sworn in on 7 February 2005, with international criticism of the succession.
 The African Union described the takeover as a military coup d'état.
 International pressure also came from the United Nations.
-Within Togo, opposition to the takeover culminated in riots in which some hundred died.
+Within Togo, opposition to the takeover culminated in riots in which between 400 and 500 people died.
 There were uprisings in cities and towns mainly in the southern part of the country.
 In the town of Aného reports of a general civilian uprising followed by a massacre by government troops.
-In response, Faure Gnassingbé agreed to hold elections and on 25 February, Gnassingbé resigned as president, and afterward accepted the nomination to run for the office in April.
+In response, Gnassingbé agreed to hold elections and on 25 February, Gnassingbé resigned as president, and afterward accepted the nomination to run for the office in April.

 On 24 April 2005, Gnassingbé was elected president of Togo, receiving over 60% of the vote according to official results.
 His main rival in the race had been Emmanuel Bob-Akitani from the Union des Forces du Changement (UFC).
-Electoral fraud was suspected due to a lack of European Union or other independent oversight.
-Parliament designated Deputy President, Bonfoh Abbass, as interim president until the inauguration.
-On 3 May 2005, Faure Gnassingbé was sworn in as the new president and the European Union suspended aid to Togo in support of the opposition claims, unlike the African Union and the United States which declared the vote "reasonably fair".
+Electoral fraud was suspected due to a lack of independent domestic or foreign oversight.
+Parliament designated Deputy President Bonfoh Abbass as interim president until the inauguration.
+On 3 May 2005, Gnassingbé was sworn in as the new president and the European Union suspended aid to Togo in support of the opposition claims, unlike the African Union and the United States which declared the vote "reasonably fair".
 The Nigerian president and Chair of AU, Olusẹgun Ọbasanjọ, sought to negotiate between the incumbent government and the opposition to establish a coalition government, and rejected an AU Commission appointment of former Zambian president, Kenneth Kaunda, as special AU envoy to Togo.
-In June, President Gnassingbé named opposition leader Edem Kodjo as the prime minister.
+In June, Gnassingbé named opposition leader Edem Kodjo as the prime minister.